DouglasJost/djost-aspnetcore-webapi-app/README.md

 * Refactored how DbContext is created.
 Added builder.Services.AddDbContextFactory<T> to Program.cs.
 And, parent service now calls "await using (var dbContext = await _dbContextFactory.CreateDbContextAsync())" to get a DbContext.
 See comments in MusicCollectionDbContext.cs for more information on how a parent service should create and manage it's DbContext.

-* Added AddBand, AddBandArtists, AddBandAlbum REST endpoints to MusicCollectionContoller.
+* Added AddBand, AddBandArtists, and AddBandAlbum REST endpoints to MusicCollectionContoller.

 * Added ExecuteWithTransactionAsync<T> method that executes a provided database operation inside a transaction.
 Commits changes if the operation succeeds.
 Rolls back changes if an error occurs.
 Returns a structured result (DbOperationResult<T>) indicating success or failure, along with any data or error messages.
 Please reference DbTransactionService.ExecuteWithTransactionAsync<T>.

 * Added the custom validation attribute NotEqual.
 Custom validation attribute is used to ensure Guid.Empty is not passed to a REST endpoint method.
 Please reference AddBandArtistsRequestDto.cs, NotEqualAttribute.cs and MusicCollectionController.AddBandArtists() for an example of how this is implemented.

+* Added ability to submit the Chat Completion request to either OpenAI or Azure OpenAI Services.
+AI Vendor is now an input parameter to the respective REST endpoints.